 Colombia starter pack

-The El Totumo Mud Volcano: Colombia's Weirdest Attraction
+The El Totumo Mud Volcano: Colombia's Coolest Attraction

 Myth has it that El Totumo used to be the work of the devil, spewing hot lava over the Bolivar region of Colombia.
 One day, a priest sprinkled holy water over the boiling magma, and the lava transformed into restorative healing mud for all to enjoy.
 Today, travelers make a point to join in one of Colombia’s oddest activities: a few hours spent rolling around in the mud with strangers just outside of Cartagena.
 Sound awful?
 Think again.
 This healing volcano boasts skin-rejuvenating properties, and is often called the “Volcano of Youth.”
 If you really need more convincing, feel free to message us to learn why you absolutely must make El Totumo a stop on your Colombia itinerary.